What is Robin sequence?

 What causes velocardiofacial syndrome?

-The condition has been traced to a missing segment on chromosome 22.
+The condition has been traced to a missing segment on chromosome 22q11.
 The error generally arises randomly in children with no family history of the disorder.
-It is known as an autosomal dominant condition, meaning that only one parent needs to have the gene for VCFS to pass it on to a child.
+It is known as an autosomal dominant condition, meaning that only one parent needs to have the gene missing to pass it on to a child.
 When one parent has VCFS, the chance that his or her children will have the syndrome is about 50%.
-Most of the time, though, neither parent has the syndrome or carries the defective gene, and the cause of the genetic defect in the child is unknown.
+Most of the time, though, neither parent has the syndrome or carries the genetic defect.